Web Scraping With Proxies

 Browser plugins are extensions you install in your browser, like Excavator.
 However, these kinds of scrapers are fairly limited, as you can only look at one page at a time.

 Software web scrapers are bots you run that then send out requests as per how it is programmed.
-There are no coding-required ones out there that are point-and-click to set up, like dexi and Octoparse.
+There are no coding-required ones out there that are point-and-click to set up, like dexi.
 Of course, you have to pay to use more than their most limited features.

 To do anything advanced for free then you need to be willing to do some coding.
 If you have some experience with Python, then BeautifulSoup is a beginner-friendly tool to get you going.